 Georgia Tech HPC Community Shines at Supercomputing Conference

-Fifty Georgia Tech HPC experts are sharing their groundbreaking research with the work this week at SC24, the leading supercompting conference for academia and industry..
+Fifty Georgia Tech HPC experts are sharing their groundbreaking research with the world this week at SC24, the leading supercompting conference for academia and industry..

 HPC at Georgia Tech composite